adamawoolley/Projects/README.md

 **CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

+**Search Engine** - Do you know google, yeah, try to make something like that. *Optional: Use PageRank.*

 Files
 ---------